235u/proposals/SpeechToText/README.md

 ### What past project or job have you had that is most like this one and why?

-I had a small project in reverse order (text-to-speech), using Microsoft technologies (via `C#` / `PInvoke`), years before Azure though.
+I've had a small project in reverse order (text-to-speech), using Microsoft technologies (via `C#` / `PInvoke`), years before Azure though.

 ### What questions do you have about the project?

 Could you explain the purpose of this project?
 Which concept do you want to proof exactly?

-If you want to test the service, to verify its accuracy / quality yourself (using Microsoft Edge browser): https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/#features
+If you want to test the service, to verify its accuracy / quality yourself, see the [official demo](https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/#features) (using Microsoft Edge browser; I wasn't lucky with Google Chrome):

 ![Microsoft Demo](docs/microsoft-demo.png)